kubedb/docs/docs/guides/redis/initialization/gitsync.md

 Use the `kubectl create secret` command to create a secret from your local SSH key and known hosts file.
 This secret will be used by git-sync to authenticate with the Git repository.
+> Here, we are using the default SSH key file located at `$HOME/.ssh/id_rsa`.
+If your SSH key is stored in a different location, please update the command accordingly.
+Also, you can use any name instead of `git-creds` to create the secret.
 ```bash
 $ kubectl create secret generic -n demo git-creds \
     --from-file=ssh=$HOME/.ssh/id_rsa \